kiontupper/NMD-442-blog/reading7.md

 Splitwiser is a hobby redesign of the [Splitwise](https://www.splitwise.com) app.
 This isn't an actual design used by Splitwise.

+At first glance, I was pretty excited about this app.
+But as I paid more attention, my excitement died down pretty quickly.
+You'll see why.

 After a brief introduction, the case study introduces a problem statement: The existing Splitwise app is limited in functionality.
 It supports splitting equally or by percentages, but does not support more complicated scenarios.
 He sought out to redesign the app from the ground up and make it more powerful.
+Annoyingly, he _skips all of the research and design process_, and instead opts to show off the design like a car salesman.

 First up: the logo.
 He reached out to the original designer of the logo.
 Most notably, the previous logo used a house as a visual metaphor, while the new logo uses a coin.